Jake Guentzel: Carolina Hurricanes (2024)

-On March 7, 2024, while on the injured reserve list, Guentzel was traded to the Carolina Hurricanes, along with Ty Smith, in exchange for Michael Bunting, Ville Koivunen, prospect Cruz Lucius, Vasili Ponomaryov, and two conditional 2024 draft picks.
+On March 7, 2024, with Guentzel injured and the Penguins struggling to win games late in the season, the team traded him to the Carolina Hurricanes, along with Ty Smith, in exchange for Michael Bunting, Ville Koivunen, prospect Cruz Lucius, Vasili Ponomaryov, and two conditional 2024 draft picks.
 He was activated on March 12 making his Carolina debut against the New York Rangers, and scored his first goal with the Hurricanes on March 17 against the Ottawa Senators.
 He finished the season with eight goals and 17 points in 25 games with the Hurricanes.
 The Hurricanes qualified for the 2024 Stanley Cup playoffs and faced the New York Islanders in the first round.
 In Game 2 of the series, he registered a goal and an assist in a 5–3 win, aiding the comeback from a 3–0 deficit in the game.
 The Hurricanes eliminated the Islanders to move on to the next round, to face the other team from New York, the Rangers.
 In Game 2 of the series against the Rangers, Guentzel scored twice, but it was not enough as the Hurricanes lost 4–3 in double overtime.
 Ultimately, the Rangers eliminated the Hurricanes in six games.
 In all 11 playoff games, he scored four goals and nine points.

 Tampa Bay Lightning (2024–present)

-With his contract expiring in the 2024 offseason, Guentzel's rights were traded to the Tampa Bay Lightning on June 30, 2024, in exchange for a third-round pick in 2025.
+Unable to come to extension terms with the Hurricanes with his contract expiring in the 2024 offseason, Guentzel's rights were traded to the Tampa Bay Lightning on June 30, 2024, in exchange for a third-round pick in 2025.
 That same day, it was announced that he signed a seven-year, $63 million contract with Tampa Bay.